zmkfirmware/zmk/docs/docs/development/devicetree.md

 };
 ```

-which is imported from a different file - imports will be discussed later on.
+This node is imported from a different file -- imports will be discussed later on.
 The `&kp` phandles found in the running example also show the concept of _parameters_ being passed to phandles.
 In this case, `Z`, `M`, and `K` are passed as parameters.

-When ZMK needs to trigger a behavior found at a location in the keymap, it uses the phandle to identify the node which needs to be triggered.
-It then triggers the code corresponding to the `compatible` property of said node, passing in parameters while doing so.
-Depending on the behavior, another phandle may need to be triggered, in which case the same process is used to identify the node and thus lines of code which need to be triggered.
+When ZMK needs to trigger a behavior found at a location in the keymap's `binding` property, it uses the phandle to identify the behavior node which needs to be called.
+It then executes the code determined by the `compatible` property of said node, passing in parameters while doing so[^2].
+Depending on the behavior, another behavior phandle may need to be triggered, in which case the same process is used to identify the node and thus the parts of code which need to be executed.

 Essentially, each layer in a keymap consists of an array of phandles pointing to various behaviors (alongside parameters) that were defined elsewhere.
 If you do not need to define the behavior node yourself, that just means ZMK has already defined it for you.

 [^1]: A phandle array by definition also includes metadata, i.e. parameters.
 Strictly speaking, a list of phandles without metadata has type `phandles` rather than `phandle-array`.
 A property with a single phandle has type `phandle`.

+[^2]: The number of parameters passed to the behavior code (and skipped over to find the next behavior phandle) is determined by the `#binding-cells` property mentioned above.

 ## Devicetree Preprocessing

 Much of the complexity in `dts` files comes from preprocessing.
-To see the resulting devicetree after all preprocessing has finished, you can view the "Devicetree file" in the build log of your GitHub Action, or alternatively if building locally it can be found under `<build-directory>/zephyr/zephyr.dts`.
+The resulting devicetree after all preprocessing has finished [can be inspected](../troubleshooting/building-issues.md#devicetree-related-issues) for both GitHub Actions and local builds.
 For reasons that will make more sense later, your keymap and most of your customisations will be found near the bottom of the file.

 Preprocessing comes from two sources: